lliss/Conductor/README.md

 ### 1. Workflow ###

-A workflow is a process.
+A workflow is a process with a beginning and an end.
 These processes have different steps, generically refered to as activities, that a particular workflow moves through.

 #### Storage ####